saleha-zip/saleha-zip/README.md

 # 👾 Hey, I’m Saleha ~
-Welcome to my corner of chaotic curiosity

 ---

 🌱 **Currently exploring:**
 - Data Structures & Algorithms
 - Machine Learning (with a bio spin!)
-- x86 Assembly Language
+- Assembly Language (x86)
 - Computational Biology & Bioinformatics tools (BLAST, Reactome, UniProt, MEGA, etc.)
 - Web Dev as a side quest (think Streamlit dashboards, cool interfaces with HTML/CSS, and hints of JS)

 🌚 **Academic Life:**
-I’m a 2nd-year Bioinformatics undergrad trying to make sense of life’s complexity through code, logic, and a lot of Stack Overflow.
+I’m a 2nd-year Bioinformatics undergrad trying to make sense out of life through code, logic, and a lot of Stack Overflow.
 My projects usually sit at the intersection of biology, data, and design—from disease prediction models, sequence analysis pipelines, to even a cheeky movie recommendation system.